Manual Deployment¶

 Create application roles¶

-sudo -u postgres psql -d bigbrotr -c "CREATE ROLE bigbrotr_writer LOGIN PASSWORD 'your_writer_password';"
+sudo -u postgres psql -d bigbrotr -c "CREATE ROLE writer LOGIN PASSWORD 'your_writer_password';"

-sudo -u postgres psql -d bigbrotr -c "CREATE ROLE bigbrotr_reader LOGIN PASSWORD 'your_reader_password';"
+sudo -u postgres psql -d bigbrotr -c "CREATE ROLE reader LOGIN PASSWORD 'your_reader_password';"

 Apply the schema¶